Chang Chen: Career

-Chang started his film career at a very young age.
-He was then selected by a Taiwanese film director Edward Yang to be the protagonist of a four-hour-long critically acclaimed film A Brighter Summer Day, which won the Special Jury Prize at the Tokyo International Film Festival.
+Chang started his film career at a young age.
+He was selected by a Taiwanese film director Edward Yang to be the protagonist of a four-hour-long critically acclaimed film A Brighter Summer Day, which won the Special Jury Prize at the Tokyo International Film Festival.
+After the first film, he took a part-time job at a film company and worked there for two years until he graduated from high school.

 One of the earliest films Chang acted in was Wong Kar-wai's Happy Together (1997).
 He rose to fame for his role as "Dark Cloud" in the 2000 film Crouching Tiger, Hidden Dragon, directed by Ang Lee.
 He also featured in Wong Kar-wai's 2046 (2004).

-Chang then co-starred with Shu Qi in Hou Hsiao-hsien's Three Times (2005), which was nominated for the Palme d'Or at the Cannes Film Festival and won Golden Horse accolades for Best Taiwanese film, among other awards.
-For his performance in that film, Chang was also nominated for a Best Actor award at the 2005 Golden Horse Awards.
+Chang then co-starred with Shu Qi in Hou Hsiao-hsien's Three Times (2005), which competed for the Palme d'Or at the 2005 Cannes Film Festival and won Golden Horse accolades for Outstanding Taiwanese Film of the Year, among other awards.
+For his performance in that film, Chang was also nominated for Best Leading Actor at the 42nd Golden Horse Awards.